kunduanshuman07/ProjectManagementApp/README.md

-# Project: ProjectManagementApp
+# ProjectManagementApp
 ## Project url: **https://main.d1t8jycaljnzcu.amplifyapp.com** (Register and use it for the best performance)
 ## Overview
 ### This project is a completely responsive Task Management Application developed using Next.js, T3 stack, and integrated with a serverless backend.
 The application utilizes Supabase as the database for user authentication and data storage.
 The application uses nextAuth as authentication provider.

 ## Features

 ### 0. Navigation bar:
-1. Navigate through Dashboard, Projects, Profile and Logout
+1. Navigate through Dashboard, Tasks, Profile and Logout

 ### 1. Dashboard Interface :
 1. Analytics of ongoing projects, tasks, In progress and High Priority tasks, closest deadline project.